Description of the HTTP API

 "entry_id": string, //Parts of the identifier of

-*"chunk_id": string, //this quarantined object
+*"chunk_id": string, //the quarantined object

 *"quarantine_dir": string, //Quarantine directory

-"creation_time": number, //Date/time of moving to quarantine (in UNIX time)
+"creation_time": number, //Date/time of putting into quarantine (UNIX time)

-"report": ScanReport, //Report about scanning the object (see ScanReport described above)
+"report": ScanReport, //Object scan report (see ScanReport above)

-"stat": FileStat, //Statistical information about the file (see FileStat described above)
+"stat": FileStat, //Statistical information about the file (see FileStat above)

 *"history": QEntryOperation[], //History of operations performed on the object

-*"who": RemoteUser, //The remote owner of the file (if the file was quarantined from a file server storage)
+*"who": RemoteUser, //Remote owner of the file (if the file was quarantined from a file storage having a network access)

 *"detection_time": number, //Date/time of detecting the threat

-*"origin": string, //Component that detected the threat
+*"origin": string //Component that detected the threat

 }

-Asterisk-marked parameters are optional.
+The parameters marked with * are optional.

-3) QEntryOperation is an object that contains data on operations applied to the quarantined object:
+3)QEntryOperation is an object containing information about an operation applied to the quarantined object:

 {

-"action": string, //Operation performed on the object (see the possible values below)
+"action": string, //Action applied to the object (see designations below)

-"action_time": number, //Date/time when the operation was performed (UNIX Time)
+"action_time": number, //Date/time of applying the action (UNIX Time)

-"result": string, //Error when trying to perform the operation (a code EC_XXX)
+"result": string, //Error of applying the action (a code in the form of EC_XXX)

-*"restore_path": string, //path for restoring the quarantined object (if action = "QENTRY_ACTION_RESTORE")
+*"restore_path": string, //Path for restoring the quarantined object (in case of action = "QENTRY_ACTION_RESTORE")

-*"rescan_report": ScanReport //Report about rescanning (if action = "QENTRY_ACTION_RESCAN")
+*"rescan_report": ScanReport //Report on rescanning (if action = "QENTRY_ACTION_RESCAN")

 }

-Asterisk-marked parameters are optional.
+The parameters marked with * are optional.

 The action field can have the following values:

-QENTRY_ACTION_DELETE is an attempt to remove the quarantined object;
+QENTRY_ACTION_DELETE—an attempt to remove the quarantined object;

-QENTRY_ACTION_RESTORE is an attempt to restore the quarantined object;
+QENTRY_ACTION_RESTORE—an attempt to restore the quarantined object;

-QENTRY_ACTION_RESCAN is an attempt to rescan the quarantined object;
+QENTRY_ACTION_RESCAN—an attempt to rescan the quarantined object;

-QENTRY_ACTION_CURE is an attempt to cure the quarantined object.
+QENTRY_ACTION_CURE—an attempt to cure the quarantined object.

-4) RemoteUser is an object that contains information about the remote user that owns the file (if the file was relocated to quarantine from the file server storage):
+4)RemoteUser is an object containing information about the remote user who owns the file (if the file was relocated to quarantine from the server storage):

 {